nikhita/gsoc-meta-k8s/notes/blog-post-ideas.md

 * Git tricks I learnt while contributing
     - this can be an useful later on as well!
     - make it as comprehensive as possible
+* Converting types in Go
+* Documentation for the go-openapi library (or simple examples)
+* Subtleties of JSON Schema

 ## Meta